Categories

 Destruction of the Kelly Gang: stopping the special train by Mr. Curnow [Courtesy: SLV, 1656566; b50940]

-Joe Byrne notifies Ned Kelly that the train is arriving.
-The outlaws prepare to attack.
 Constable Bracken uses the opportunity to steal the front door key and escape to warn Hare of the presence of the outlaws.

 The police train arrives at Glenrowan station.
-Hare visits Mrs. Stanistreet who informs him that her husband has been taken prisoner by the gang and taken to the Glenrowan Inn.
-When Hare returns to the train platform, he is informed by Constable Bracken that the gang are in Jones’s inn.
+Hare takes a small group with him and visits Mrs. Stanistreet who informs him that her husband has been taken prisoner by the gang and taken to the Glenrowan Inn, although Hare mistakenly believes she is telling him that the gang took Stanistreet to the Warby Ranges.

 Hare leads his men to the yard in front of the inn, and immediately fighting breaks out.
-Hare is shot in the wrist in the opening salvo.

 ~3:00am – After fainting from loss of blood, Superintendent Hare departs for Benalla on the special train, which accidentally leaves behind the civilians.

-The outlaws, out of ammunition, retreat to the back of the inn.
-Dan and Steve resume firing from inside, later joined by Joe, while Ned escapes.
 Ned passes out due to blood loss from injuries in his left arm and foot around 100 yards from the inn.

 ~5:30am – Some time between 5:00 and 6:00 in the morning Joe Byrne is shot dead while at the bar drinking.